PM 23-02-02-a: Intentional Program Violation (IPV)

 • When the overpayment occurred over a period of 3 or more consecutive months, and totaled more than $100, refer the overpayment as an SIPV.

-Do not refer an overpayment as an SIPV when there is evidence that the client did not understand or was unable to comply with their obligation to report household circumstances or changes in circumstances due to:
+• Do not refer an overpayment as an SIPV when there is evidence that the customer did not understand or was unable to comply with their obligation to report household circumstances or changes in circumstances due to:

 • a documented medical or personal crisis.
 Such a crisis could be an eviction, hospitalization, or violent crime against the client with the reporting obligation.
 The crisis must have occurred in the 2 weeks before the client reported false or misleading information.

-If the client admits that they intentionally withheld information or gave false information to receive SNAP benefits, the overpayment may be referred as an SIPV even if there is evidence of a language barrier, illiteracy, mental impairment, or a medical or personal crisis.
+• If the customer admits that they intentionally withheld information or gave false information to receive SNAP benefits, the overpayment may be referred as an SIPV even if there is evidence of a language barrier, illiteracy, mental impairment, or a medical or personal crisis.

-When the client has already had an IPV, only report a new overpayment as an SIPV if the overpayment happened after the most recent date of:
+• When the customer has already had an IPV, only report a new overpayment as an SIPV if the overpayment happened after the most recent date of:

-• the client's signature on a hearing waiver.
+• the customer's signature on a hearing waiver.

-Do not disqualify a client suspected of an IPV until an IPV is established.
-An IPV is established when the client signs a waiver of right to an administrative disqualification hearing (ADH), or a hearing officer or court rules that an IPV was committed.
+• Do not disqualify a customer suspected of an IPV until an IPV is established.
+An IPV is established when the customer signs a waiver of right to an administrative disqualification hearing (ADH), or a hearing officer or court rules that an IPV was committed.
 Determine eligibility and benefit level in the usual manner while an SIPV referral is pending.

 • the amount of the overpayment;